-Although we do not offer AP courses, a number of Bay students each year successfully prepare for and take AP exams in a variety of subject areas, committing themselves to additional study and preparation outside the normal school day.
+Bay does not offer AP courses and is a proud leader in a rapidly-growing national movement away from the AP system; the prescribed curricula of AP courses limits the depth of exploration and creative inquiry on which we pride ourselves.
+However, a number of Bay students each year successfully prepare for and take AP exams in a variety of subject areas, committing themselves to additional study and preparation outside the normal school day.
 Bay students who earn high marks on the AP exams are able to earn course credit at those colleges and universities which participate in the AP system.